open-traffic-generator/ac4-workshop/README.md

 # AutoCon4 WS:A4 - Open Tools for Automated and Scalable Network Testing

 This repository contains NAF Autocon4 workshop materials.
-Each lab has its own instructions README file where users can follow along to get familiar with Open Traffic Generator (OTG) and Cyperf CE concepts.
+Each lab has its own instructions README file where users can follow along to get familiar with Open Traffic Generator (OTG) and Cyperf concepts.
 Even though the labs are independent of each other, it is strongly recommended to follow them in sequence.

 * For Autocon4(AC4) users: Please use the Cloudshare link received on your email to access your environment.
 Ask your instructor if you do not have one.

-* For all other users: If you have come to this repository outside of the AC4 workshop hours and you do not have an active cloud environment provided for the lab, you can use any Linux instance for OTG labs.
-For CyperfCE Labs you will need to use ONLY Ubuntu/Debian based instances.
+* For all other users: If you have come to this repository outside of the AC4 workshop hours and you do not have an active cloud environment provided for the lab, you can use any Linux instances for OTG labs.
+For Cyperf Labs you will need to use ONLY Ubuntu/Debian based instances.

 Here are the important materials that you will need to refer to during the lab exercises.
 * [WSA4 Presentation](./Docs/AC4-WSA4.pptx)